Yes, recruiters only spend less than a minute reviewing your resume. No, this doesn't mean you shouldn't spend time on it.

 2. Include both soft and hard skills under the skills section

-Be sure to avoid words like hard worker because it’s already assumed you are.
+Be sure to avoid words like hard work because it’s already assumed you are.
 Plus, it’s just cliche and overused.

 3. Mention your biggest achievement as the first bullet point in every role.